Specifications of Honfleur ferry

 Honfleur ferry Wiki

-MS Honfleur is BRITTANY FERRIES' first LNG-powered vessel (liquefied natural gas), the largest regularly-scheduled cruiseferry in the English Channel and one of company's largest newbuilds - together with the sisterships and fleetmates Galicia, Salamanca and Santona.
+MS Honfleur is BRITTANY FERRIES' first LNG-powered vessel (liquefied natural gas), the largest regularly-scheduled cruiseferry in the English Channel and one of the company's largest newbuilds - together with the sisterships and fleetmates Galicia, Salamanca and Santona.
 The ship has four engines running on LNG (fuel without any sulfur emissions) which generates less CO2 emissions and no soot particles - in comparison to diesel-powered ships.
 The propulsion system is diesel-electric, consisting of modern Azipod units (below waterline azimuthing thrusters).
 This type of propulsion is used extensively on large-sized cruise liners as it generates less noise and vibrations and also optimizes fuel consumption at lower speeds.
 Honfleur ship's combined power output is 30 MW.

 On December 11, 2017, BRITTANY FERRIES signed the shipbuilding financing, part of EUR 750 million "Green Shipping Guarantee" program.
 The program was put in place in 2016, supported by "European Investment Bank" and "Societe Generale".
 Both banks signed a EUR 150 million guarantee agreement to support the vessel's construction.
-Societe Generale was the main arranger of EUR 142,6 million ship financing, which also includes a EUR 49,5 million tranche fully guaranteed by European Investment Bank.
+Societe Generale was the main arranger of EUR 142,6 million ship financing, which also includes a EUR 49,5 million tranche fully guaranteed by the European Investment Bank.